Davidxdydz/Soundgenerator/README.md

 ```

 ### Windows
-Good luck!
 Additional prerequesite: msbuild
 works with msbuild Version 16.1.76+g14b0a930a7, other versions probably work as well.
-Msbuild is not in path as standard, use it e.g. from "Developer Command Prompt for VS xx"
+Msbuild is not in PATH as standard, use it e.g. from "Developer Command Prompt for VS xx"
+Add pybind to PATH

 ```
-$ pip install pybind11[global] numpy matplotlib tensorflow scipy
+$ pip install pybind11[global] numpy matplotlib tensorflow scipy tqdm
 $ git clone https://github.com/Davidxdydz/Soundgenerator.git
 $ cd Soundgenerator
 $ mkdir build